Only working smoke alarms save lives.

 If your smoke alarm emits a single, occasional beep, you need to change the battery, or the smoke alarm may be faulty and you need to replace it.

 Property type Minimum smoke alarm requirement Residential home constructed before 1 August 1997 Stand-alone nine volt battery powered smoke alarms installed.
 Residential home constructed, largely renovated, or extended after 1 August 1997 Hard wired smoke alarms that are connected to 240 volt mains power and have a back-up battery.
-Residential home constructed, largely renovated, or extended after 1 May 2014 Interconnected, hard wired smoke alarms that are connected to 240 volt mains power and have a back-up battery. -
+Residential home constructed, largely renovated, or extended after 1 May 2014 Interconnected, hard wired smoke alarms that are connected to 240 volt mains power and have a back-up battery.
+Aside from the minimum ones required by law, you have the choice of selecting the type and price of smoke alarms for your bedroom and living room that best suits your needs and budget.

 Here are some suggested options:

-Smoke alarms powered by a 9-volt battery Cons: Cost to replace battery each year Better smoke alarms A smoke alarm powered by a 10-year lithium battery in a tamper-proof chamber Pros: The battery will not need to be replaced each year Best smoke alarms Wireless interconnected smoke alarm with a 10-year lithium backup battery Pros: When one smoke alarm sounds, all alarms will sound. -
+Type Power Pros/Cons Good smoke alarms Smoke alarms powered by a 9-volt battery Cons: Cost to replace battery each year Better smoke alarms A smoke alarm powered by a 10-year lithium battery in a tamper-proof chamber Pros: The battery will not need to be replaced each year Best smoke alarms Wireless interconnected smoke alarm with a 10-year lithium backup battery Pros: When one smoke alarm sounds, all alarms will sound.
+There is no point having a smoke alarm if it does not work.

 You must: